Home

 German Christmas Cake Recipe

 A wonderful German christmas cake recipe that is a nice alternative to a normal fruit cake.
-The cake is laced with Gluewhein (spiced mulled wine).
-So that the cake rises, it is important that the Gluewhein is cooled before adding to the cake mixture.
+The cake is laced with spiced mulled wine.
+So that the cake rises, it is important that the Gluhwein is cooled before adding to the cake mixture.

 Enjoy my traditional German cake recipe.